AhmedAmin90/directory-of-clinics/README.md

 # directory-of-clinics

-This is a capstone project for HTML and CSS part in Microverse program.
+This is a capstone project for HTML and CSS part of Microverse program.

 This project is an online clinic directory website, which contains 3 pages: